 Ideally you will have:

 We require 1 shift per week (4hrs).
 This time includes working on the telephone service and any follow-up care or appropriate escalation to the team.
-The Drop the Pressure emotional support service currently runs weekly on Thursdays 4-8pm (although we hoping to expand to another evening soon).
+The Drop the Pressure emotional support service currently runs weekly on Thursdays 4-8pm.
 The successful applicant must be able to regularly commit to these hours.
 However, if you are not able to do this but love the sound of the role, then do please let us know as we have other roles available and will go out of way to find opportunities that can work as long as it also meets the children’s needs!

 What you will gain: